-Adult Basic and Literacy Education (ABLE) classes are provided on each campus and in several off-campus locations, making services available in Adams, Brown, Clermont, Clinton, Fayette, Highland counties.
-Morning, afternoon and evening classes are available with fully qualified instructors present at each site.
-A variety of services are offered:
+Aspire (formerly known as Adult Basic and Literacy Education -- ABLE) classes are provided on each campus and in several off-campus locations, making services available in Adams, Brown, Clermont, Clinton, Fayette, and Highland counties.
+Morning, afternoon and evening classes are available with fully qualified i - structors present at each site.
+A variety of services are offered, which include adult literacy, GED preparation, Nursing program preparation, College refresher/readiness courses, Workforce education, reading, writing, and math improvement.

-- 1. Adult literacy

-- 2. GED preparation

-- 3. Nursing program preparation

-- 4. College refresher/readiness courses

-- 5. Workforce education

-- 6. Reading, writing, math improvement

-The ABLE program is offered FREE to any qualified individual who is at least 16 years old (Those under the age of 19 have additional requirements).
+The Aspire program is offered FREE to any qualified ind vidual who is at least 16 years old (Those under the age of 19 have additional requirements).
 All books and materials are provided and no fees are charged for instruction.
-Following assessment, students work with the ABLE staff to establish an Individualized Learning Plan (ILP) to assist in defining goals and developing activities.
+Following assessment, students work with the staff to establish an Individualized Learning Plan (ILP) to assist in defining oals and developing activities.
 ILPs are designed to assist students in meeting their own educational or career objectives.

-The ABLE Program offers services for improving the basic skills of reading, writing, and math.
+The Aspire Program offers services for improving the basic skills of reading, writing, and math.
 Parents can enroll to be better equipped at helping their children with homework.
-Other adults enroll for self-improvement.
-Enrollment is open to any adult who has a deficiency in any of these areas.
+Other adults enroll for selfimprovement.
+Enrollment is open to any adult who has a deficiency in any o these areas.